Disgraced NY politician inspires 'The Weiner Monologues' play

-NEW YORK, Nov 1 (Reuters) - Anthony Weiner, the New York City mayoral candidate undone by a sexting scandal, stands in a schoolyard - the butt of his classmates’ jokes.
+NEW YORK (Reuters) - Anthony Weiner, the New York City mayoral candidate undone by a sexting scandal, stands in a schoolyard - the butt of his classmates’ jokes.
 A chorus of reporters breaks out into a sexually charged dance number during a Weiner press conference.

 A new play about the misbegotten campaign of Weiner, the former Congressman whose political ambitions were crushed by revelations he sent women lewd pictures of himself, is based on actual texts and modeled on Greek tragedy.